tensorflow/community/rfcs/20181016-replicator.md

         replica.
     *   `make_input_iterator`: This method is used to create the input iterator that is passed to run.
 It takes an `input_fn` which either returns a
         `Dataset` or a function which returns a nested structure of input tensors.
 It also takes an optional `InputReplicationMode`
-        `replication_mode` which specifies how, if at all, the input fn should be replicated.
+        `input_replication_mode` which specifies how, if at all, the input fn should be replicated.
 The current options are (1) no replication, (2) replicate per worker (default option), and (3) replicate per compute-replica.
 See [InputReplicationMode](#inputreplicationmode) section for more details.